top of page

 Before AI, Fix the Data: 4 Questions Project Leaders Should Ask Their Tech Team

-- Your team should have a structured approach to data validation and standardisation before AI is implemented.
+Your team should have a structured approach to data validation and standardization before AI is implemented.

 The Risks of Relying on AI Without Clean Data